Understanding the Depreciation Deduction & How It Reduces Your Taxes

 • 2026: 20%

-Notably, used property may also qualify for the deduction.
+Notably, used property may also qualify for bonus depreciation, provided it meets IRS requirements and was not previously used by the same taxpayer.

 How Is Depreciation Calculated for Tax Purposes?

-Suppose you elect not to claim 100% depreciation in the year you acquire a depreciable asset.
-In that case, there are multiple depreciation methods that you or your accountant can use to calculate depreciation for tax purposes.
+Suppose you elect not to claim 100% bonus depreciation in the year you acquire a depreciable asset.
+In that case, depreciation is calculated using one of several approved methods under MACRS or other applicable rules.

 Straight-Line Method

-The most understood method used to calculate depreciation is the straight-line method.
-To use it, take the asset's expected salvage value and subtract it from the asset's cost.
-Then, take the resulting number and divide it by the number of years you expect to use it.
+The most commonly used method for calculating depreciation is the straight-line method.
+To use it, take the asset’s expected salvage value and subtract it from the asset’s cost.
+Then divide the result by the number of years you expect to use it.

 Unit of Production Method